wjglerum/quarkus-ai-agent-workshop/step-02-chatbot/README.md

 ## System message

-Checkout the full specification of the [AI Services](https://docs.quarkiverse.io/quarkus-langchain4j/dev/ai-services.html#_annotations_reference) in the LangChain4j documentation.
+Check out the full specification of the [AI Services](https://docs.quarkiverse.io/quarkus-langchain4j/dev/ai-services.html#_annotations_reference) in the LangChain4j documentation.
 And try to get creative with the system message.